8 Benefits of Diversity and Inclusion in the Workplace

 Improves employee engagement

 In a truly inclusive environment, all employees feel comfortable to speak up and have their voice be heard — and when that’s the case, the best ideas rise to the top, and all employees are empowered to do their best work.
-Employee resource groups can also play a key role in ensuring that historically marginalized voices are heard.
+Employee Resource Groups (ERGs) can also play a key role in ensuring that historically marginalized voices are heard.

 After all, it’s not enough to appreciate, celebrate, or tolerate differences — we’ve got to understand that we need everyone’s differences.
 It’s not enough to hire people from different backgrounds and expect a cultural change.
 A sense of belonging is a psychological need that everyone has and this needs to be established in order for everyone to feel safe enough to bring their whole self forward and thrive.
 Given that sense of belonging, employees are far more likely to be “all-in” on the mission of your company.